 - Trader Joe’s Pound Plus Chocolate from Belgium

-- Guittard chocolate wafers.
+- Guittard chocolate wafers

-Can I use Candy Melts?
 Candy melts are compound chocolate and contain other ingredients besides cocoa butter.
-You can use them, just melt according to package instructions.
+You can use them, just melt them according to package instructions.

 Tempering is a method of heating and cooling chocolate to stabilize it so you end up with chocolate that has a nice shine and snap to it and won’t be sticky to the touch.

-Tips for Making Chocolate Covered Strawberries
+Tips for the Best Chocolate Covered Strawberries

 - Use a thermometer to check the temperature of the chocolate and remove it from heat when it reaches 110˚F. It should never be hotter than 120˚F or you will burn the chocolate.
 Glass bowls retain heat so remove quickly and set over a kitchen towel to avoid overheating.

 I hope you’re inspired and excited to try Homemade Chocolate Covered Strawberries.
-Have fun, get creative and tag me on social so I can see your beautiful strawberries.
+Have fun, get creative, and tag me on social so I can see your beautiful strawberries.

-More Strawbery Recipes:
+More Strawbery Recipes

-- Strawberry Pretzel Salad – not like any other ‘salad’
+- Strawberry Pretzel Salad

-- Strawberry Sauce – perfect with breakfast or dessert
+- Strawberry Sauce

-- Easy Strawberry Smoothie – smooth and energizing
+- Easy Strawberry Smoothie

-Chocolate Covered Strawberries Recipe
+Easy Chocolate Covered Strawberries Recipe

 For the Chocolate Covered Strawberries:

-- 2 lbs large strawberries stems attached (30-35-count)
+- 2 lbs large strawberries, stems attached (25-count)

-- 12 oz semi-sweet chocolate bars or chips* (finely chopped if using bars)
+- 12 oz semi-sweet chocolate bars or chips*, (finely chopped if using bars)

-- White chocolate chips melted to dip and drizzle
+- White chocolate chips, melted to dip and drizzle

-- Finely chopped nuts (walnuts, pistachios, almonds)
+- Finely chopped nuts, (walnuts, pistachios, almonds)

-- Coconut flakes finely chopped
+- Coconut flakes, finely chopped

-- Colored sanding sugar
+- Sprinkles or sanding sugar

-- Oreo cookies crushed
+- Oreo cookies, crushed

-How to Melt Chocolate:
+How to Melt and Temper Chocolate: